Deficiency Judgments After Foreclosure in Illinois

 Generally, once a lender gets a deficiency judgment, it may collect this amount (in the example above, $50,000) from the borrower using regular collection methods, like garnishing wages or levying a bank account.

-Even if your lender gets a deficiency judgment, you can probably eliminate your liability for a deficiency judgment, like many other dischargeable debts, in a Chapter 7 or Chapter 13 bankruptcy.
+Even if your lender gets a deficiency judgment, you might be able to eliminate your liability for it, like many other dischargeable debts, in a Chapter 7 or Chapter 13 bankruptcy.

 Foreclosures in Illinois are judicial, which means the lender must foreclose through the state court system.
 To begin the foreclosure, the foreclosing lender files a lawsuit (a "complaint") against the borrower.
-If you don't answer the suit, the lender will ask the court for, and probably receive, a default judgment, which will allow it to hold a foreclosure sale.
+If you don't answer the suit, the lender will ask the court for, and probably receive, a default judgment, allowing it to hold a foreclosure sale.

 In Illinois, the deficiency judgment can be "in personam" or "in rem."
 Here's what those terms mean.

 You might be able to escape liability for an in personam deficiency judgment by filing for bankruptcy.
 A Chapter 7 bankruptcy will discharge the deficiency judgment completely, but with a Chapter 13 bankruptcy, you might have to repay part of the debt.
-To learn more about filing for bankruptcy, consider talking to a bankruptcy lawyer.
+Consider talking to a bankruptcy lawyer to learn more about filing for bankruptcy.

-An "in rem" deficiency judgment, on the other hand, isn't a personal judgment.
-It's a judgment against the property itself.
+An in rem deficiency judgment, on the other hand, isn't a personal judgment.
+It's a judgment against the property.
 This kind of judgment is entered as part of the foreclosure judgment and only comes into play if the borrower redeems the property after the foreclosure sale.

 • seven months after the date that the lender serves the complaint on the borrower, either by summons or publication, or the borrower has otherwise submitted to the jurisdiction of the court, or